 Maintains an upload Queue that ensures delivery of assets to Frame.io if:

 - There is currently no network connectivity: uploads should resume when network is re-established

-- The camera is power cycled before/during an upload
+- The app/device is power cycled before/during an upload

 - Network connectivity lost or unstable

 - Network Error

 - Token Expired

 - Will resume uploading of asset from last know uploaded chunk.
 This should not restart the upload from zero or create a new asset.